 - 1. Visit http://tplinkmodem.net, and log in with the password you set for the modem router. - 2.
+Select your Region and Time Zone, then click Next. - 3.
 Follow the step-by-step instructions of the Quick Setup to complete the initial configuration.